mpenning/ciscoconfparse2/sphinx-doc/tutorial_parent_child.md

 >>> quit()
 ```

-In the example, `obj.text` refers to the {class}`~ciscoconfparse2.models_cisco.IOSCfgLine`
+In the example, `cmd.text` refers to the {class}`~ciscoconfparse2.models_cisco.IOSCfgLine`
-`text` attribute, which retrieves the text of the original IOS configuration
+`.text` attribute, which retrieves the text of the original IOS configuration
 statement.

 ## Baseline configuration for these examples